dcdpr/did-btc1/chapters/CRUD-Operations.md

 This algorithm creates a Beacon service that can be included into the services array of a DID document.
-The algorithm takes in a `serviceId`, a Beacon Type, `beaconType`, and a `bitcoinAddress`.
+The algorithm takes in a `serviceId`, a ::Beacon Type:: `beaconType`, and a `bitcoinAddress`.
 It returns a `service` object.

 1. Initialize a `beacon` variable to an empty object.